SkoUtes/cloudlab-ondemand-profile/README.md

 # Installing OnDemand and Keycloak

 1. First wait for yum update to finish on both hosts, you have to manually delete these processes with a kill -9 PID command since they get stuck on cleanup.
 Use `watch tail /local/logs/install.log` and wait until it stops at `Cleanup 420/420`.
-Use `ps aux | grep yum` to get the process ID.
+Then use `ps aux | grep yum` to get the process ID.
 2. When the process is killed wait for both scripts to finish before proceeding futher
 3. To collect certs on the OnDemand host `node1` set your email as an env variable `export email=[Your email]` and run the following command:
 ```bash